 A stronger local economy also helps keep families together and empowers them to preserve their traditions and protect the area’s ecosystems.
 These are powerful reasons to include a visit to Punta Laguna in every savvy traveler’s plan through the beautiful states of Quintana Roo and Yucatan, specially if one is eager to experience life beyond the plush confinement of Riviera Maya “sun-and-sand” resorts.

-More information about this positive action project can be found at visitotoch.com (site currently under construction but slated for completion by the end of March/2015).
-Be sure to also visit the website of Pronatura Peninsula de Yucatan, where you’ll learn about other ongoing efforts designed to preserve the natural and social landscape of this amazing part of planet Earth, the Yucatan Peninsula.
+Pronatura Peninsula de Yucatan can provide more information about this project and other ongoing efforts to preserve the natural and social landscape of this amazing part of planet Earth, the Yucatan Peninsula.
 Do visit as well the website of the ADO Foundation, where you’ll find informaton (in Spanish) about their various programs to help preserve the environment, to provide educational opportunities for adult women and to make Mexico’s roads safer for everyone.

 IMPORTANT UPDATE: It has come to our attention that this Protected Natural Area and the social integrity of the families that live there is under threat by actions on the part of private interests foreign to these communities.
 Concerned by this, a group of researches is promoting a petition to urge authorities to take action and forestall this new threat.
 You can help by signing the petition and sharing it with your friends.
 Waste no time, do it now here: https://www.causes.com/campaigns/90562-garantizar-la-conservacion-del-anp-otoch-maax-yetel-kooh.